pclk/OCS-Challenge/notes/video_demo.md

 [Close ]

+[Click Export button] The leaderboard also supports exporting data to CSV format.
+Clicking the export button downloads the current view - whether it's Total Reps, Exercise-Based, or All Scores - as a CSV file for offline analysis or record-keeping.

 [Open inspect element and set mobile setting.]

 The interface is fully responsive.
 It automatically adapts to mobile or desktop screens, ensuring a smooth experience on any device.